WritingHusky/Twilight_Princess_apworld/docs/setup_en.md

 1. Visit https://generator.tprandomizer.com/s/aptest to download the seed file needed to run the randomizer, Feel free to randomize cosmetics and audio as you would like
 2. If you haven't gotten the REL loader, now is a good time to do that from the randomizer website.
-3. From the zip folder downloaded add the RandomizerAP.us.gci to the dolphin save data.
-(If you are using a non-US version you will have to use the Randomizer file from tprandomizer and gannon will not auto-release)
+3. From the zip folder downloaded add the RandomizerAP.US.gci to the dolphin save data.
+(If you are using a non-US version you will have to use the Randomizer file from tprandomizer website and gannon will not auto-release your world)

-**Your save data folder should have aptest.gci, RELoader, and RandomizerAP.us.gci** (Non AP for Non US versions)
+**Your save data folder should have aptest.gci, RELoader, and RandomizerAP.US.gci** (Non AP for Non US versions)

 4. Open Dolphin and use it to open Twilight Princess.
 (Ensure `Enable Emulated Memory Size Override` is disabled.
 See troubleshooting for more details)
 5. Start the REL loader save file and select APTest as the seed you want to use.
-   (US Randomizer) The console should say "Archipelego Randomizer" at the top
+   (If US Randomizer) The console should say "Archipelego Randomizer" at the top
 6. Start a new save file feel free to leave links name as default for now we change it later.
 7. Start `ArchipelagoLauncher.exe` (without `.exe` on Linux) and choose `Twilight Princess Client`, which will open the text client.
 It should automatically connect to Dolphin.